You are here

 Thomas Moore ‘13.

-Economics Professors Aaron Jackson and Dave Gulley are the team advisors and led the students through practice and rehearsals leading up to the regional competition.
+Economics degree Professors Aaron Jackson and Dave Gulley are the team advisors and led the students through practice and rehearsals leading up to the regional competition.

 Sponsored by the Federal Reserve System, the team competition for undergraduate college students is based on a debate of the Federal Open Market Committee’s monetary policy.
 Each team has a maximum of 15 minutes to make an oral presentation to a panel of judges consisting of academics and professional economists.
 The presentation must: